Terraforming Earth is a platform puzzler set in the not-so-distant future when one day all life disappears from the Solar System.

 Trash icons made by Freepik from www.flaticon.com.

 We are conducting at least one playtest every week.
-This game is built by playtesters, we are just synthesising their ideas into a coherent game.
+This game is built on the shoulders of playtesters, we are just synthesising their ideas into a coherent game.
 Huge thanks to all!

 We give permission to use this content for commercial use.
 Use at own risk.